-In many ways the question seems to be around if we need Managers as roles, or if we need Management as an activity.
-Very few question the second, as the need too management seems to embodied in her organisations work.
+In many ways, the question seems to be around if we need Managers as roles, or if we need Management as an activity.
+Very few questions the second, as the need too management seems to embody in the organisations work.

 we don’t have to be starry-eyed romantics to dream of organizations where managing is no longer the right of a vaunted few but the responsibility of all.Gary Hamel, First, lets fire all the managers

 We can call it in many different ways, but what we want to make sure is that we abolish micromanagers.
 You don’t need to overpay people to organize the work of every employee: this is the concept that has failed.
 Yet, how many managers do this?
 One of the reasons is that we oblige a lot of people to become managers, simply because we don’t see other possibilities to award them a career.
 Without the necessary skillset to become managers, the only way people cope is resorting into controlling other people’s jobs.

 By allowing people to self-manage in reaching their objectives, we will allow a much better and productive environment for the organization.
 The concept itself of having goals implicitly reaffirms the need of management as a discipline (else the danger would be anarchy), but not necessarily so the need to have